zcred-org/ZCIPs/ZCIPs/zcip-2.md

 #### Issuance date attribute

-The `issuanceDate` property represents the date and time when the `zk-credential` was issued and MUST be represented as a string according to the
+The `issuanceDate` property represents the date and time when the `zk-credential` was issued by `issuer` and MUST be represented as a string according to the
 [ISO 8601 date and time format](https://www.iso.org/iso-8601-date-and-time-format.html).

 #### Valid from attribute